This article explains how to:

 This is how your participants will see your request on their welcome page:

-How to create pre- and post-study questions for your participants
+Add logic to your pre- and post-study questions

 How to add multiple choice options, and what they look like to participants